His name was Francis…

 –Murray Bodo, OFM

-Enjoy these features about Assisi’s favorite son.
+Enjoy these features in honor of Assisi’s favorite son.

 Francis was a poor little man who astounded and inspired the Church by taking the gospel literally—not in a narrow fundamentalist sense, but by actually following all that Jesus said and did, joyfully, without limit and without a mite of self-importance.